Rural Hide and Seek — Rules

 A few of the Vol. 1 expansion cards and a handful of Investigation Book questions need a one-line interpretation note in the rural variant.
 None require replacement.

 - Curse of the Express Route — read its "unless they've reached the end of a line" wording as "unless they've reached the end of their declared route."
-There are no fixed transit lines in the rural variant.
+This is an instance of the general rule that, where a card needs the line you are traveling on, your declared route stands in for it — see vehicle stations: reading "station" and "line" in cards and questions.

 - Curse of Strider and Curse of the Gambler's Feet — both are foot-only mechanics.
 They still play as written, but they only fire while seekers are on foot (e.g., walking through a town center after parking).
 In rural play that happens less often than in the original game.